the1lab/1lab/src/Cat/Monoidal/Strength.lagda.md

 monoidal category to mean either a left or a right strength, but note that this is not quite the same as a `Strength`{.Agda} as defined above, which has left and right strengths *not necessarily related* by the braiding.
-If they are, we will say that the strength is *symmetric*.
+If they are, we will say that the strength is *symmetric*;
+such a strength contains exactly the information of a left (or right) strength.

 ```agda
     is-symmetric-strength : Strength → Type (o ⊔ ℓ)